antihax/goesi/esi/docs/AssetsApi.md

 > []PostCorporationsCorporationIdAssetsLocations200Ok PostCorporationsCorporationIdAssetsLocations(ctx, corporationId, itemIds, optional)
 Get corporation asset locations

 Return locations for a set of item ids, which you can get from corporation assets endpoint.
-Coordinates for items in hangars or stations are set to (0,0,0)  ---
+Coordinates for items in hangars or stations are set to (0,0,0)  ---  Requires one of the following EVE corporation role(s): Director

 ### Required Parameters